darekkay/dashboard/docs/roadmap/README.md

 ### Redesign widget drawer

-The current widget drawer is not practical.
+The current widget drawer is impractical.
 Here are some ideas:

 - Widget search/filter to quickly find a widget.
 - Widget description should be added, because the name alone might not tell the user what the widget does.